CHAMBERS, John Henry

 Before The War

 John Henry Chambers was born in Chatham, England where he grew up and eventually moved to Adelaide, where he lived with his wife Barbara Chambers and his two children at the address of 24 High Street.
-He lived a normal life and worked as a laborer, doing building work and heavy lifting.
+He worked as a laborer, doing building work and heavy lifting.
 He was an Anglican and attended church every Sunday.
 He was a 43-year-old man who stood at 5-foot 6 with grey hair and a medium complexion with chest measurements of 34 – 35 inches.
 He weighed 130 pounds with perfect vision.
 The war started in 1914 and in 1915, he enlisted for war.
 He got all his vaccinations and passed all of his inspections.
 He was deemed fit to fight in the war and he embarked his home on the HMAT Shropshire which took him and the 2nd depot battalion to France, where he was then shortly switched to the 27th infantry battalion on arrival in France.

 During The War